shauntoconnell/sql-1-afternoon/README.md

 ## Table - People

 ### Instructions
-1. Create a table called Person that records a person's ID, Name, Age, Height ( in cm ), City, FavoriteColor.
+1. Create a table called Person that records a person's ID, Name, Nickname, Age, Height ( in cm ), City, FavoriteColor.
-    * ID should be an auto-incrementing id/primary key - Use type: INTEGER PRIMARY KEY AUTOINCREMENT
+    * ID should be an auto-incrementing id/primary key - Use type: SERIAL PRIMARY KEY
-2. Add 5 different people into the Person database.
+2. Add these 5 people into the Person database.
     * Remember to not include the ID because it should auto-increment.
+    1. Name: Andrew, Nickname: WPM, Age: 25, Height: 175, City: Irving, Favoritecolor: Aquamarine
+    2. Name: Sean, Nickname: Captain Bad Programmer, Age: 24, Height: 183, City: LA, Favoritecolor: Orange
+    3. Name: Austin, Nickname: Saint Austin of DevMountain, Age: 23, Height: 168, City: Orange County, Favoritecolor: Blue
+    4. Name: Josh, Nickname: TripleS, Age: 30, Height: 182, City: Lemoore, Favoritecolor: Green
+    5. Name: Hunter, Nickname: EDM Hunter, Age: 18, Height: 185, City: San Diego, Favoritecolor: Purple
 3. List all the people in the Person table by Height from tallest to shortest.
 4. List all the people in the Person table by Height from shortest to tallest.
 5. List all the people in the Person table by Age from oldest to youngest.
 6. List all the people in the Person table older than age 20.
 7. List all the people in the Person table that are exactly 18.
-8. List all the people in the Person table that are less than 20 and older than 30.
+8. List all the people in the Person table that are less than 20 and older than 27.
-9. List all the people in the Person table that are not 27 (Use not equals).
+9. List all the people in the Person table that are not 18 (Use not equals).
-10. List all the people in the Person table where their favorite color is not red.
+10. List all the people in the Person table where their favorite color is not Orange.
-11. List all the people in the Person table where their favorite color is not red and is not blue.
+11. List all the people in the Person table where their favorite color is not Orange and is not Blue.
-12. List all the people in the Person table where their favorite color is orange or green.
+12. List all the people in the Person table where their favorite color is Purple or Green.
-13. List all the people in the Person table where their favorite color is orange, green or blue (use IN).
+13. List all the people in the Person table where their favorite color is Purple, Green or Blue (use IN).
-14. List all the people in the Person table where their favorite color is yellow or purple (use IN).
+14. List all the people in the Person table where their city is Irving or LA (use IN).
+15. **Bonus** List all the people in the Person table where their nicknames are cool.

 ### Solution